Aarthi-Chandrasekar/Appium_CucumberBDD_BrowserStack/README.md

 **Configurable Setup**: Set your testing preferences like device, platform, and application under test in the capabilities.json file.

+Comes with a sample Android APK and sample iOS IPA for testing out the retail mobile app on both platforms.

 **Steps to Run the Framework**:

 **Setup on BrowserStack**: Begin by creating an account on BrowserStack and retrieve the Username and AccessKey.